wgsl-tooling-wg/wesl-spec/Modules.md

 To do so the following steps must be taken:
 - Bundling needs to occur prior to linking.
 - A map of modules to their implementation should be made.
-A canonical module name should be picked using the logic described in the Name Mangling section in this proposal.
+A canonical module name should be picked using the logic described in the Name Mangling section below.
 - Module usages should be replaced with the canonical module name.
-- Next symbols within the module need to be mangled using the canonical module name using the [mangling algorithm](./NameMangling.md) and should be added to the global scope.
+- Next symbols within the module need to be mangled using the canonical module name using the [mangling algorithm](./NameMangling.md) and should be added to the global namespace.
 - Usage of symbols within a module should then replaced with the mangled representation using the same algorithm.
 - Finally a plain wgsl module is produced